moul/bits.manfred.life/posts/planning-unplanned.md

 Today I want to share something a tad controversial—especially in our Scrum-certified era.
 Yep, it's about shaking up the traditional roadmapping conventions.

+"Planning Unplanned" delves into the art of embracing unpredictability within structured frameworks, highlighting the paradoxical need to both anticipate and adapt to the unexpected.

+---

 > **Bruce Lee**: "You must be shapeless, formless, like water.
 When you pour water in a cup, it becomes the cup.
 When you pour water in a bottle, it becomes the bottle.
 When you pour water in a teapot, it becomes the teapot.
 Water can drip and it can crash.
 Become like water my friend."

 This quote beautifully captures the essence of adaptability.